Rush neurosurgeons perform brain surgery in the safest, most effective way to achieve your goals.

 - Dedicated neuroscience ICU: Rush has dedicated neuroscience intensive care units (ICU) in our Aurora/Fox Valley and Chicago hospitals.
 That means patients recovering from brain surgery have hospital teams who have expertise with these surgeries.
 They know how to care for your specific after-surgery needs and how to guide you through recovery.

-- Continual innovation: Rush neurosurgeons continually research more effective, safe and less invasive ways to achieve successful outcomes.
-We participate in clinical trials of new devices and offer options that aren't widely available.
+- Continual innovation in diagnosis and surgery: Rush neurosurgeons continually research more effective, safe and less invasive ways to achieve successful outcomes.
+We were the first in Chicago to use a robotic system during cerebral angiography that allows us to better assess your brain’s anatomy during diagnostic procedures.
+We also offer clinical trials of new devices and options that aren't widely available.
 These include focused ultrasound for parkinsonian and essential tremors and multiple types of deep brain stimulation for movement disorders, epilepsy and obsessive compulsive disorder, or OCD.